mohankumargupta/raspberrypiVM/README.md

 ### Steps to follow:

-1. double-click on install.bat (could take a while, be patient, also needs to download raspian image ~1.2GB) Here is what happens
+1. double-click on install.bat
+   (could take a while, be patient, also needs to download raspian image ~1.2GB)
+    Here is what happens
-    * Downloads latest raspian image (OS of raspberry pi 2)
+    - Downloads latest raspian image (OS of raspberry pi 2)
-    * unzips emulator(QEMU) and raspian image
+    - unzips emulator(QEMU) and raspian image
-    * resizes(expands) the raspian image (how large it expands the image is controlled by a file called 'RESIZED-FILESIZE.txt' , default is 10G)
+    - expands the raspian image (how large it expands the image is controlled by a file called 'RESIZED-FILESIZE.txt' , default is 4G)
-    * emulator opens in new window.
+    - emulator opens in new window.
 If all goes to plan, you should end up with the following screen.
     ![install.jpg](https://raw.githubusercontent.com/mohankumargupta/raspberrypiVM/master/install.jpg)

 2. On the emulator screen, type the following command: